In 2018, we launched a new program of small group Study Tours to UN Headquarters. The two tours run in 2018 are described below.

 Our inaugural study tour to Geneva was a huge success with participants taking part in a week of meetings with UN staff and ambassadors; UN agencies and NGOs.

-Participant Alicia Mathews said the tour was a “life changing experience to see first-hand the workings of the United Nations and their role in supporting peace, wellbeing and human rights for all” and said she would “highly recommend the tour to anyone with an interest in the values of the United Nations and a strong interest in learning what you can do in to be a good global citizen of the world”.Click here for the Geneva Study Tour Guide
+Participant Alicia Mathews said the tour was a “life changing experience to see first-hand the workings of the United Nations and their role in supporting peace, wellbeing and human rights for all” and said she would “highly recommend the tour to anyone with an interest in the values of the United Nations and a strong interest in learning what you can do in to be a good global citizen of the world”.Click here to see what we did on the 2018 Geneva Study Tour

 Please email email@example.com if you would like to go on the mailing list for future tours.